-- 1. Conduct research on the risks and effects of climate change on the housing finance system; - 2.
+- 1. Conduct research on the risks of climate change on the housing finance system, including research specifically analyzing the risks and effects for underserved populations; - 2.
 Build on experiences with natural disaster response to ensure prioritization of climate change at FHFA and the regulated entities; and - 3.
 Improve climate data collection, analysis, and reporting.